These setting control how the spectral data is averaged.

 Exponential averaging is the default as it is more computationally efficient.

 In both the Real-Time and Post-Processing modes, the averaging speed/block size can be modified while processing by using the "Avg" control on the toolbar.
-The active channel corresponds to the plot which has the "focus" (its title bar is highlighted).

 See also: Peak Hold